BBaysinger/bb-portfolio/docs/engineering-standards.md

 - **Naming**
   - Use canonical key names (e.g., `FRONTEND_URL`, `BACKEND_INTERNAL_URL`, `AWS_REGION`) across every profile.
 Store per-profile values in `.github-secrets.private.<profile>.json5` instead of inventing prefixed variants.
-  - Local overrides may still rely on `LOCAL_*` variables until the local stack is fully migrated, but shared secrets and CI inputs must stick to the neutral names.
+  - Local overrides now use the same canonical keys as every other profile.
+The `LOCAL_*` prefixes have been removed to keep configuration consistent everywhere.
   - Frontend-only variables that must reach the browser remain `NEXT_PUBLIC_*`.

 - **Profiles**